8 Tips for Creating Emails Physicians Will Open

 Research also shows that if emails feature large images or fonts that are hard to make out, they are less likely to be read and may get stuck in the physician’s SPAM filter.
 Any landing pages you link to should also be easily displayed on a smartphone or you might miss out on valuable opportunities for deeper engagement.

-5. Consider a call-to-action.
+5. Consider a call to action.

 The purpose of any email outreach is to create an opportunity to interact with your audience.
-If you and your team are using an email marketing platform, you will be able to see your open rates, click-through rates and bounces to better understand your reach.
+If you and your team are using an email marketing platform, you will be able to see your open rates, click-through rates, and bounces to better understand your reach.
 Others using Outlook or a similar email client may be able to assess engagement by including actionable links like ‘Read More’ or ‘Respond Now’ and track engagement that way.

 6. Create a captivating subject line.